-I am the personal valet to three cats.
-All of their names are inspired by my favorite sushi… First, let me introduce Ika, which is squid in Japanese, who is a gruff old man cat tabby.
+I am the harried personal valet to four cats.
+Most of their names are inspired by my favorite sushi… First, let me introduce Ika, which is squid in Japanese, who is a gruff old man cat tabby.

 Tall and lean, his favorite activity is napping… he is fourteen years old after all, so he needs time to contemplate life and things.
 He often can be found in this funny position

 This is Maki, a black and white man cat who resembles a sushi roll made of plain white rice wrapped up in a black sheet of toasted nori.
-He is a handsome cat, his black and white pattern looks like he is wearing a tuxedo.
-I especially love the white markings under his nose that looks like a lopsided bow tie.
+He is a handsome tuxedo cat, I especially love the white markings under his nose that look like a lopsided bow tie.

 Saba is my girl kitty, a tiny little cat with a rumpled tail, which is apparently common with large litters.